yizhongw/tensorflow-nlp/README.md

 This repo contains my implementations of some prevailing Neural Network models for NLP with [Tensorflow](https://www.tensorflow.org).

 Most of these models are trained and tested with real NLP tasks and datasets.
-And the codes for these tasks are also included in the `src` folder so that you can quickly get started.
+And the codes for data preprocessing and evaluation are also included in each `src` folder so that you can quickly set up and get started.

-You can click into the directory of each model to see detailed corresponding description.
+Click into the directory of each model to see detailed corresponding description.